wp-plugins/holy-quran-random-verse-multilanguage/readme.txt

 - swedish
 - turkish

-Vous pouvez maintenant écouter le verset avec 5 recitateurs au choix(you can now listen to the verse with 5 reciters choice)

 - ce plugin peut être associé à (this plugin can be associated with) <a href="http://wordpress.org/plugins/quran-text-multilanguage/">Quran Text Multilanguage</a>